wwwfanang/Sector-Homophily/README.md

 The file "Company_Sector_Community1.csv" and "Company_Sector_Community2.csv" provide the sector of comapnies.
 Each column in turn is the coded comapny name, community number and sector.

+The rest of the R codes can correspond to the figures in the paper according to the file name.